richardmleggett/al2tex/docs/usage/usage.rst

 Filtering
 ----------

 The user can filter alignments using the ``-filter`` option.
-This will cause alvis to ignore all alignments with length less than ``-minAlignmentProp`` % of the reference contig size (set to 0.5% by default).
+This will cause alvis to ignore all alignments with length less than ``-minAlignmentPC`` % of the reference contig size (set to 0.5% by default).
 Note that this option is currently only used by the alignment diagram and the contig alignment diagram.

 When using the ``-chimera`` option in conjunction with the contig alignment diagram, alvis will display only those alignments that it thinks could be a chimera.
 These are chosen when a query sequence is at least 90% covered by exactly two non-overlapping alignments, either from different reference sequences, or different loci of the same reference sequence.
 Each of these alignments must have a length of at least 10% of the query sequence.
-The user should be aware that chimeras are determined using only the alignment data; sequence similarity in the reference sequences may also cause the above conditions to be met.
+These values may be adjusted by the user with the ``-minChimeraCoveragePC`` and ``-minChimeraAlignmentPC`` options.
+The user should be aware that sequences are assumed to be non-circular; chimeras may be found when a read covers the join of a circular sequence.

 .. image:: images/chimera_example.png